Unlock The 4 Critical Secrets of Learning 0-3

 - Nanci Bradley

-Science now understands the significance of the first few years of life in regards to learning.
-The neural connections that are made and strengthened during that critical period form the architecture of the brain.
+Science now understands the significance of the first few years of life regarding learning.
+The neural connections formed and strengthened during that critical period shape the brain's architecture.

 A strong foundation can mean a lifetime of learning.
 A weak one can mean many missed opportunities.